Let’s start with a simple question…

-- Build trust with website visitors, making them far more likely to reach out to you about representing them.
+- Build trust with website visitors, making them far more likely to reach out to you about representing them as an affiliate.

 - Give people an incentive to hand over their contact information, e.g., to access “premium” content like an e-book about where to find the hottest deals in town.

 - Remind prospects of your existence, so when they are ready to list their property (or purchase one), your company is the first that comes to mind.

 - Separate you from your competitors, both in the tone of your marketing and through embedded examples that demonstrate how your company is different.